Geospatial Data and Web Maps from the California Department of Conservation.

 Land Use PlanningA collection of data and maps specifically intended for land use planning and related interests.

-AgricultureThis collection of data and maps provides resources for people interested in agriculture and agricultural land conservation.
+AgricultureThis collection of data and maps provides resources for agriculture and agricultural land conservation.

 Mines & Mineral ResourcesData and maps showing mines and identified areas and types of economically important mineral resources.